Mini-pupillages are a crucial form of work experience that chambers will want to see on your pupillage applications.

 At commercial chancery set Wilberforce Chambers, mini-pupils shadow a barrister, speak with junior and senior members of chambers and have a lunch with the clerks to learn what they do.
 As well as observing barristers first hand (often in court), mini-pupils may be able to read through a set of papers and discuss it with the relevant advocate.

-To search for chambers that offer mini-pupillages, click here.
-To apply, candidates are normally asked to submit a CV and cover letter to chambers, although a number of chambers are these days using downloadable application forms.
+You can search for chambers that offer mini-pupillages on LawCareers.Net.
+To apply, candidates are normally asked to submit a CV and cover letter to chambers, although an increasing number of chambers are using downloadable application forms.
 When applying, be sure to research the chambers’ recent cases and its notable members.

 There are other options for gaining experience and you should definitely try each avenue.
 Every would-be barrister should take advantage of public galleries in court.
 This will place you in the advocates’ arena and you could even approach them to ask for work experience.

-Another opportunity is marshalling, which involves following a judge for a set period of time.
+Another opportunity is marshalling, which involves following a judge for a set period of time, including sitting with her/him in court and during her/his deliberations.
+The best way to secure a marshalling experience (unless you, a member of your family or a friend knows a judge personally) is to make an enquiry to your Inn of Court, which will almost certainly run a formal marshalling scheme.
+You can also contact your local Crown or County Court directly.
 Currently a pupil at the CPS, Kira Chana says that marshalling offers invaluable experience: "I got to sit with quite a high judge at an inner London Crown Court.
 I sat right next to the judge on the judge's bench and saw proceedings from his perspective.
 If you’re lucky the judge will let you read the skeleton arguments and the case summaries, and during the proceedings they might let you look at a bundle so you can follow what’s going on."